ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot: Amphibious Capability Design

-Using separate pneumatic lines, the bladders at the front and rear of ARCSnake can be inflated or deflated independently, enabling tilt control underwater.
-The bladders each have a 6 mm Push-to-Connect Tube Fitting for Air used to connect them into the 6mm OD 2mm ID UV-Resistant Firm Plastic Tubing for Air and Water.
-The remaining system uses "Y" and straight 6mm push-to-connect fittings from HOODUCTRIC.
-Upstream pressure is regulated using 2 Bellofram regulators set to 6psi for the positive pressure line\ and 3-5 psi for the bladders, and a Kobalt Quiet Tech air compressor set to 15 psi tool pressure.
+Using separate pneumatic lines, the bladders at the front and rear of ARCSnake can be inflated or deflated independently, enabling underwater tilt control as shown in Fig \ref{fig: big figure} (D).
+The lower limit for the pressure reservoir supplying the buoyancy system with air is determined by setting the maximum fill time to 60s and calculating the pressure loss across the system, including head loss and pressure loss in the tubing.
+As the system is split into two branches (front and back), a pressure loss across each is calculated:

-To calculate the necessary upstream limits, both upper and lower, a head loss calculation was done, and a theoretical time to fill was calculated to ensure the bladders would fill within a 60-second time frame.
-To ensure the bladders settle at 0.15 Bar (2.15 psia), a safe operating pressure for the swim bladders, a minimum upstream pressure of 2.9 psia is required.

-As the system is split into two branches (front and back), the total head loss of each branch is needed to decide the required minimum set pressure upstream.

-Where $h_T$ is the total head loss, with all instances of K being various coefficients of minor losses, $ \rho_a$ is the density of air, D is the diameter of the pipe (tubing), L is the length of the pipe (tubing), and $f_D$ is the friction factor of the pipe. $\overline{v}$ is the mean velocity at each branch.
+Where $P_{loss}$ is the total pressure loss in the system, all instances of $K_i$ are coefficients of minor losses [entrance loss: 0.8, split or branch: 2.0, valves: .05, exit loss: 1.0], $\rho_a$ (1.814$\frac{kg}{m^2}$) is the density of air at 25\degree C, $L$ ([3.58m, 4.11m]) is the length of the tubing for the back and front bladders, $D$ (vairable) is the inner diameter of the tube, $g$ (9.81$\frac{m}{s^2}$) is gravitational acceleration, $f_D$ is the friction factor of the tube and $\overline{v}$ is the mean velocity of each branch.
+The average velocity is found using the mass transport equation, and our friction factor, $f_D = \frac{64}{Re}$, is calculated based on the Reynolds number:

+Where $V_{b}$ (0.00141$\frac{m}{s^2}$) is the volume of the bladders, $t_{max}$ (60 s) is the max fill time, $A$ ($\pi D$) is the cross sectional area of the tubing, $Re$ is the Reynolds number, and $\mu$ (1.85$e^{-5}$) is the kinematic viscosity of air at 25\degree C. $Re$ is in a range to assume laminar flow, hence, a laminar flow profile.

+All controllable variables are assumed to be fixed, except upstream pressure and $D$.
+The bladders used have an upper pressure limit of $\sim$7 psi, at which the bonded seam can rupture; therefore, 2.15 psi serves as a safe operating pressure.
+Each bladder has a 6 mm Push-to-Connect Tube Fitting for Air used to connect it, ensuring the tubing fits under the screw shell.
+To maximize wall thickness, an inner diameter of 2 mm tubing was chosen (6 mm OD, 2 mm ID UV-Resistant Firm Plastic Tubing for Air and Water) and the "Y" and straight 6 mm push-to-connect fittings are from HOODUCTRIC.

+With these assumptions, a minimum upstream pressure of 2.9 psig is required, as noted in Fig. \ref{fig: big figure} (D), where 3-5 psi are used to control volume using pressure up to a 2 m depth.
+Upstream pressure is regulated using 2 Bellofram regulators set to 6 psi for the positive pressure line and 3-5 psi for the bladders, and a Kobalt Quiet Tech air compressor set to 15 psi tool pressure.